 In Spring 2017, the City’s Aviation Department asked residents to weigh in directly on the next step in the planning process for any potential upgrades at Kansas City International Airport.
 Feedback from residents was gathered through a series of listening sessions hosted by business, neighborhood and community groups.
 A recap of the findings were presented to the City Council on August 10, 2017.

 At the end of July, the City of Kansas City, Missouri, received four, unsolicited proposals to build a single terminal at Kansas City International Airport.
 The July 27, 4:00 p.m. deadline was the first of two for the current RFQ/P process, which is being administered by the city’s Procurement Division of the General Services Department.
-The proposers, in alphabetical order, are: Burns & McDonnell KCI Hometown Team, Edgemoor Infrastructure & Real Estate LLC, JLL (Jones Lang LaSalle Midwest LLC), and KCI Partnership LLC (AEComm Capital).
-Learn about the next steps in the news release.
+The proposers, in alphabetical order, were: Burns & McDonnell KCI Hometown Team, Edgemoor Infrastructure & Real Estate LLC, JLL (Jones Lang LaSalle Midwest LLC), and KCI Partnership LLC (AEComm Capital).
+Read the news release for details.
 The city is accepting public comment through KCMOmentum, our online town hall.
 Click here to learn more about this process.

 The links below provide an overview and additional information will be posted as it is available.